CS200-S25/Assignment1/README.md

  * Understanding data type conversions, return statements, and core Java syntax

 ## Part 2: Fixing Mistakes
-Complete the questions in 'Mistakes.java'.
-By the end of this task, 'Mistakes.java' should compile and run smoothly.
+Complete the questions in `Mistakes.java`.
+By the end of this task, `Mistakes.java` should compile and run smoothly.

 Goals of this part:
  * Understand common errors in Java syntax and interpret error messages accordingly.